 Jump to:

 Fruity and refreshing - The smoothie has lots of berries that add natural sweetness without any additional sugar.
 It's refreshing, sweet, and tart.
-Frozen fruit makes the smoothie cold and creamy without needing to add any ice.
+Frozen fruit makes the smoothie cold and creamy without the need to add any ice.

-Perfect for Valentine's Day - The beautiful pink color makes this smoothie a great breakfast or snack option for Valentine's Day or Mother's Day!
+Naturally pink - The beautiful pink color of the smoothie makes it perfect for Valentine's Day or Mother's Day!

-- Mango - Frozen is preferred but fresh works too.
-If you don't have mango, you can use pineapple or skip it.
+- Mango - Frozen mango is the best here, but fresh works too.
+If you don't have mango, you can use pineapple, or skip it.

 - Banana - Frozen banana adds a creaminess that's similar to a milkshake or ice cream and I usually add one to every smoothie.
-If you don't like bananas, you can add coconut milk instead or some avocado.
+If you don't like bananas, you can add coconut milk instead or some avocado but it will change the flavor.

 - Almond milk - Milk adds creaminess, protein, and healthy fats.
-You can use any milk you prefer.
+You can use any regular or dairy-free milk you prefer.
+Whole milk, boxed coconut milk, cashew milk, oat milk, or rice milk are all great.

 - Protein powder - You can use any protein powder you enjoy.
 I used unflavored Sprout Living protein powder because it's super clean and doesn't overpower the berry flavor.